Mandaris-LLC/react-native-navigation-full-circle/README.md

 ### Styles

+Note:  properties who begin with 'navBar' in v1 are now named 'topBar' to avoid confusion with the android native bottom nav bar.

 |                       | v1  | v2 iOS | v2 Android |
 |-----------------------|-----|--------|------------|
 | topBarBackgroundColor |   ✅    |   in development     |     [Contribute](CONTRIBUTING.md)        |